Travis Perkins: Director/PDMR Shareholding | MarketScreener

 Responsibilities ('PDMRs')

-The Board ofthe Company was notified on 18 March 2019 of the exercise and sale, of nil cost options, over the number of ordinary shares of 10p each in the Company by the PDMR as set out below:
+The Board ofthe Company was notified on 18 March 2019of the exercise and sale, of nil cost options under the Travis Perkins Deferred Share Bonus Planand Travis Perkins Performance Share Plan over the number of ordinary shares of 10p each in the Company by the PDMR's as set out below:

 |